collective/collective.z3cform.widgets/README.rst

-  widget will replace the one in collective.formwidget.relationfield that is pretty buggy and will be removed from the face of the earth; we need a little more brainstorming here.
+  widget will replace the one in collective.formwidget.relationfield that is pretty buggy and will be removed from the face of the earth; we need a little more brainstorming here. if we pass to the source's field: source=ObjPathSourceBinder().. the widget will show a folder tree, otherwise, if we filter this way: source=ObjPathSourceBinder(portal_type='Document') it will show the list of the search result.

 Requirements
 ------------